isiargonauta/FeedIoBundle/README.md

 Usage
 =====

 feedio-bundle is designed to read feeds across the internet and to publish your own.
-Its main class is [FeedIo](https://github.com/alexdebril/feed-io/blob/master/src/FeedIo/FeedIo.php) :
+Its main class is [FeedIo](https://github.com/alexdebril/feed-io/blob/master/src/FeedIo/FeedIo.php), which is accessible as a service called 'feedio' :

 ## reading